 – Alterations in the living arrangements of the child(ren)

 It’s important to note that child support modifications do not occur automatically.
 A court order stays in effect until a judge signs a new order.
-Texas Family Code stipulates in Section 156.401(a-2)(b) of that a support order can only be modified concerning future obligations after one of the following events takes place:
+Texas Family Code stipulates in Section 156.401(a-2)(b) that a support order can only be modified concerning future obligations after one of the following events takes place:

 – The date of service of citation